IT-JONCTION/blackfire-labeler/README.md

       cp redisValues.php.example redisValues.php
       ```

-   2. Open the newly created `redisValues.php` file in a text editor and configure your Redis connection settings:
+   2. Open the newly created `redisValues.php` file in a text editor and configure your Redis connection settings according to your environment:

       ```php
       <?php